Coly ME (Match Engine) API documentation

 Example request body

-Response example: Returns best matching score for person to groups
+Response example: Returns best matching score for tenant to units

 Overlap handling